mhermsdorfer/mhermsdorfer.github.io/_posts/2014-12-23-GTM-Translation-addresses-for-Generic-Host-objects.markdown

 The configuration below does not work as one might expect.

-One might expect the GTM to issue the following health monitors:
+One likely expects the GTM to issue the following health monitors:

 * gateway\_icmp to 172.20.1.31 the server object address.